Gaurav-Jadhav/Command-Injection/README.md

 Description:

-Simple Command Injection Scanner for Web Applications with the intent of automatic testing.
+Simple OS Command Injection Scanner for Web Applications with the intent of automatic testing.

 Git Clone: